Excelam/Excelam/README.md

 A nuget package has been published: https://www.nuget.org/packages/Excelam

-Next stages will be to manage more types: fraction, percentage, scientific and more currencies.
+Next stages will be to manage more types and more cases: Accouting, Fraction, Percentage, and Scientific.

 # 2. Create or open an Excel file